Land and Development Monitoring

 On this page

-The Residential Land Development Activity report provides summary information about activity levels for different stages of the land subdivision process in South Australia.
-The report includes information at local and state government levels on:
+The Residential Land Development Monitor provides summary information about activity levels for different stages of the land subdivision process in South Australia.
+The report includes key figures, charts and tables at local government, regional and state-wide levels on:

 The Residential Broadhectare Land Supply report provides information about the amount, ownership and distribution of broadhectare land in residential zones of the Greater Adelaide region and selected rural townships.